Where did you complete your undergraduate degree?

 Please provide your lab and description of research.

-I am co-mentored by Dr. Jonathan Peelle (Otolaryngology) and Dr. Joseph Culver (Radiology).
+I am co-mentored by Jonathan Peelle, associate professor of otolaryngology, and Joseph Culver, professor of radiology.
 My research focuses on developing computational approaches to mapping the neural bases of spoken language processing using neuroimaging methods such as high-density diffuse optical tomography (HD-DOT) and functional Magnetic Resonance Imaging (fMRI).

 What played into your decision to get a graduate engineering degree?